archibate/debug-hpp/README.md

 // global version for the DEBUG_REPR macro for generating repr as free function:
 DEBUG_REPR_GLOBAL(Student, name, age);

+// if your class was a template class while you have to define repr as free function...
+DEBUG_REPR_GLOBAL_TEMPLATED(std::pair, (T1, T2), (class T1, class T2), name, age);
 ```

 > [!WARNING]
 > make sure you have the `const` qualifier! otherwise debug() will refuse to invoke the repr function.

+> [!WARNING]
+> For MSVC users: Please turn on `/Zc:preprocessor` before you could the `DEBUG_REPR` macros!
+This is a famous MSVC bug, not our fault.

 ## 🎁 Save debug output as string